 The Amsterdam Group is lead by the management team, with one representative from each of the umbrella organisations.
 The team consists of the chairman and the co-chairs, and currently includes the following people:

-Torsten Geißler, BASt, Chairman of the Amsterdam Group
+Torsten Geißler, BASt/CEDR, Chairman of the Amsterdam Group

 Marko Jandrisits, ASFINAG, co-chair on behalf of ASECAP

 Niels Peter Skov Andersen, General Manager of C2C-CC and co-chair of the Amsterdam Group